seynur/blog/_posts/2025-04-24-cluster-manager-redundancy-in-splunk.md

 ---
 layout: default
-title: "Cluster Manager Redundancy in Splunk: What It Is, Why It Matters"
+title: "Splunk Cluster Manager Redundancy -  Part 1: What it is, why it matters"
 summary: "In distributed Splunk environments, the Cluster Manager (CM) plays a critical role: it coordinates peer nodes, their configuration bundles, and ensures data replication rules are enforced.
 So… what happens if the Cluster Manager goes down?"
 author: Öykü Can Şimşir
 image: /assets/img/blog/2025-04-24-redundancy-architecture.webp